-Goal 5 Develop an enhanced Public Outreach and Education Program

-Objective 5A Develop Standardized Education Plans and Guidelines Timeframe 6 months Critical Tasks Complete a needs assessment in order to target specific risk groups (cultural, socio/economic, etc.) Compile line staff input and establish a priority list regarding specific education programs.
-Develop education plans &amp; guidelines for the following topics: Station Tour (5 key points) Engine/Quint Tour (5 key points) Medical Unit (5 key points) WUI (5 key points) EDITH (5 key points) Smoke Detectors/Carbon Dioxide Detectors (5 key points) Create a public education program list, to include short descriptions and curriculum.
-Develop a list of the Top 10 Frequently Asked Questions, to include answers.
+Goal 5 Develop an enhanced Public Outreach and Education Program - COMPLETE Objective 5A Develop Standardized Education Plans and Guidelines - Complete Timeframe 6 months Critical Tasks Complete a needs assessment in order to target, pee fic risk groups (cultural, socio/economic, etc.) Compile line staff input and establish a priority its recovering specific education programs.
+Develop education plans & guidelines for the recovering specific education programs.
+Develop education plans & guidelines for the recovering specific education programs.
+Station Tour (5 key points) Engine/Quint Tour (5 key points) Medical Unit (5 key points) WUI (5 key points) EDITH (5 key points) Smoke Detectors/Carbon Dioxide Exectors (5 key points) Create a public education programs at to include short descriptions and curriculum.
+Develop a list of the Top 10 Fictorer y Asked Questions, to include answers.
 Post to website.
-Develop a mechanism which will ensure that line personnel have access to all material and updates.
-Funding Estimate \$1,500 overtime for meetings

-Objective 5B Provide Bi-monthly Open Houses (6/yr.)
-Timeframe 6 months Critical Tasks Establish timelines regarding when the open houses will occur.
-Establish what stations will be impacted.
-Develop a mechanism which will ensure that stakeholders have access to all material and updates.
-Develop a checklist, to be completed by the FLSE and the line staff, prior to the open house.
-Develop 5 Questions for public regarding: Services Satisfaction Tour Quality Improvements Utilize shortened, feedback survey during the event.
-Utilize post event analysis (PEA) after the event.
-Funding Estimate \$1,500 overtime for meetings
+Develop a mechanism which a substant that line personnel have access to all material and update Funding Estimate \$1,500 overtime for meeth, Objective 5B Provide Bi-monthly W Houses (6/yr.) - Complete / On-going Timeframe 6 months Critical Tasks Establish timelines retarding when the open houses will occur Complete Establish was stations will be impacted Complete Develop a mechanism which will ensure that stakeholders have access to all material and updates.
+Develop a checklist, to be completed by the FLSE and the line staff, prior to the na house.
+Develop a checklist, to be completed by the FLSE and the line staff, prior to the na house.
+Develop a checklist, to be completed by the FLSE and the line staff, prior to the na house.
+Develop a checklist, to be completed by the FLSE and the line staff, prior to the na house.
+Develop a checklist, to be completed by the FLSE and the line staff, prior to the na house.
+Develop a checklist, to be completed by the FLSE and the line staff, prior to the na house.
+Develop a checklist, to be completed by the FLSE and the line staff, prior to the na house.
+Develop a checklist, to be completed by the FLSE and the line staff, prior to the na house.
+Develop a checklist, to be completed by the FLSE and the line staff, prior to the na house.
+Develop a checklist, to be completed by the FLSE and the line staff, prior to the na house.
+Develop a checklist, to be completed by the FLSE and the line staff, prior to the na house.
+Develop a checklist and updates.
+Deve Funding Estimate \$1,500 overtime for meetings

-Objective 5C Enhance Public Outreach Events Attended by the Line Staff Timeframe 3 months Critical Tasks Define what a public outreach event is versus a public education event.
+Objective 5C Enhance Public Outreach Events Attended by the Line Staff - Complete Timeframe 3 months Critical Tasks Define what a public outreach event is versus a public education event.
 Establish which type of events the CRFD will attend per year.
-Develop a process which will determine who staffs the event.
-Develop a mechanism which will ensure that stakeholders have clearly defined objectives for the event.
-Develop a checklist, to be completed by the FLSE and the line staff, prior to the public outreach event.
+Develop a process which will determine who staffs the ent.
+Develop a mechanism which will ensure that stakehold is have clearly defined objectives for the event.
+Develop a checklist, to be completed by the NYE and the staff, prior to the public outreach event.
 Utilize shortened, feedback survey during the event.
 Funding Estimate \$1,500 overtime for meetings

-Objective 5D Develop Media Plans for Education and Recognition Events Timeframe On-going Critical Tasks Develop a media plan for each department-hosted event.
-Develop a media resource list for each event.
+Objective 5D Develop Media Plans for Education and Securition Events - Complete Timeframe On-going .
+Critical Tasks Develop a media plan for each department-it.
+2d event.
+Develop a media resource list for acts cent.
 Develop media products for each event, to include social media.
-Partner with Town Communications and create timelines, to include frequency and continuity, regarding products.
+Partner with Town Communicate and greate timelines, to include frequency and continuity, regarding products.
 Funding Estimate \$1,500 overtime for meetings